 Other investors that have signed the statement include Aviva Investors, Actiam, BMO Global Asset Management, the Church of England Pensions Board, NN Investment Partners, Storebrand Asset Management and Sumitomo Mitsui Trust Asset Management.

 The Local Authority Pension Fund Forum is also supporting the initiative.
-An Indonesian investor, Maitri Asset Management, is said to have come on board today.
+A Singapore-based investor, Maitri Asset Management, is said to have come on board today.